 10 pivot table problems and easy fixes

-In the second video we looked at how good pivot tables are and answering questions about data, and how you can use pivot tables a little bit like a food processor to slice and dice data any way you want to answer questions and reveal key information.
+In the second video, we looked at how good pivot tables are at answering questions about data, and how you can use pivot tables a little bit like a food processor to slice and dice data any way you want to answer questions and reveal key information.

 But, although pivot tables are easy to set up, they're a little bit slippery, and I get a lot of questions about pivot tables.
 So in this video I want to take a minute and show you how to handle some common questions that come up when you're working with pivot tables.